 Print Technology the MFP is Using

-- Some MFPs uses inkjet technology while others use laser technology
+Some MFPs use inkjet technology while others use laser technology.

 - Inkjet replacement cartridges are cheaper